Skip to main content

 }

-If you don't need to work with time zones in general, but only needs to support a client time zone (i.e. local), you could use the following trick:
+If you only need to support a client (local) time zone, you can use the following function:

 function timeToLocal(originalTime) {